LL-Program/Minsky/README.md

 ## Used By

-This project is used by the following companies:
+This project is used by the following people/Companys:

 - @LL-program
+- @Gregtechuser